Focus on the Bench Press: Master Form for Max Strength

 What muscles does it target?

 The bench press is renowned for targeting the pectoralis major (the large chest muscle), but its impact extends far beyond just the chest.
-As you lower and press the bar, you'll also engage a variety of secondary muscles, each contributing to the movement and adding depth to your upper body strength:
+As you lower and press the bar, you'll also engage a variety of secondary muscles, each contributing to the movement and supporting overall upper-body strength:

-Lats and upper back for control and stabilization
+· Lats and upper back for bar control, positioning, and stabilization

 Types of bench press variations